laymonage/flee/README.md

 # flee

 A static site built using Hugo and deployed on Netlify.
-Made up of free writing about stuffs to flee from other stuffs. https://flee.laymonage.com
+Made up of free writing about stuff to flee from other stuff. https://flee.laymonage.com